mi-ki/voting-rule-argumentation/README.md

 The entry point should be the script [``arguing.sh``](arguing.sh), where (axiomatic) properties can be chosen via the file [``properties.in``](properties.in) and voting rules via [``rules.h``](rules.h).

-Furthermore you must specify the bounds for the number of alternatives and the number of voters.
+Furthermore, you must specify the bounds for the number of alternatives and the number of voters.
 Assuming you choose the numbers **_m_** for alternatives and **_n_** for voters, you would type the following in your shell:

 ```